avatarthor/ProspectFarmersApp/README.md

 A Kotlin-based Android application for managing prospect farmers with offline-first capabilities and optional Laravel backend synchronization.

+## APK For Downlaod
+- Find the APK at the root of the repository

 ## Demo Login Details (Firebase)
 - Email: admin@goodnatureagro.com
 - Password: 12345678